facebookresearch/nevergrad/docs/parametrization.md

  - using `FolderFunction` argument `clean_copy=True` will copy your folder so that tempering with it during optimization will run different versions of your code.
  - under the hood, with or without `clean_copy=True`, when calling the function, `FolderFunction` will create symlink copy of the initial folder, remove the files that have tokens, and create new ones with appropriate values.
 Symlinks are used in order to avoid duplicating large projects, but they have some drawbacks, see next point ;)
  - one can add a compilation step to `FolderFunction` (the compilation just has to be included in the script).
 However, be extra careful that if the initial folder contains some build files, they could be modified by the compilation step, because of the symlinks.
 Make sure that during compilation, you remove the build symlinks first! **This feature has not been fool proofed yet!!!**
  - the following external file types are registered by default: `[".c", ".h", ".cpp", ".hpp", ".py", ".m"]`.
 Custom file types can be registered using `FolderFunction.register_file_type` by providing the relevant file suffix as well as the characters that indicate a comment.
-However, for now, variables which can provide a vector or values (`Gaussian` when providing a `shape`) will inject code with a Python format (list) by default, which may not be suitable.
+However, for now, parameters which provide a vector or values (`Array`) will inject code with a Python format (list) by default, which may not be suitable.